- New iPad Pro likely to arrive in March 2020

 - New iPad Pro prices to start at £769/$799

-Where next for the iPad Pro?
-It's been more than 12 months since the unveiling of new iPad Pro models in October 2018, complete with all-screen design, Face ID and USB-C, and we're eagerly looking ahead to the next generation.
+It's been well over a year since the unveiling of new iPad Pro models in October 2018, complete with all-screen design, Face ID and USB-C, and we're eagerly looking ahead to the next generation.

 Release date: When will the new iPad Pro come out?

 In 2019 Apple launched a new iPad mini, revived the iPad Air and introduced a new 10.2 iPad.
-You might be thinking that a new iPad Pro will surely arrive soon.
+And it looks like the Pro model, neglected throughout last year, will soon get its turn in the spotlight.

-It looks like you'll have to wait a little longer.
-TF International Securities analyst Ming-Chi Kuo, who is a very well respected Apple analyst, published a research note in mid-November 2019 claiming that we’ll see the iPhone SE 2 and a new iPad Pro in "first half of 2020", via MacRumours.
+TF International Securities analyst Ming-Chi Kuo, a very well-respected Apple analyst, published a research note in mid-November 2019 claiming that we'll see the iPhone SE 2 and a new iPad Pro in the first half of 2020.

-He isn't the only one expecting the new iPad in the spring.
-Bloomberg reporter Mark Gurman wrote in November 2019 that Apple intends to release new iPad Pro models that feature rear 3D sensing in the first half of 2020.
+He isn't the only one expecting a new iPad in the spring.
+Bloomberg reporter Mark Gurman wrote in November 2019 that Apple intends to release new iPad Pro models that feature rear 3D sensing in the first half of this year.

-Kuo also published predictions in mid October 2019 that show the iPad Pro as coming in Q1 2020.
+Kuo also published predictions in mid October 2019 that the iPad Pro would arrive in Q1 2020.
+That's the first quarter, meaning some time before the end of March.

 New iPad Pro price